sstsimulator/sst-docs/docs/guides/configuration/jsonConfigGuide.md

 title: "JSON simulation configuration file"
 ---

 In addition to the SST Python module interface, SST also provides a standard JSON interface for which to build configuration files.
-The JSON SST configuration files support all the standard features of a Python configuration file a set of *name-value* pairs or *arrays* of values.
+The JSON SST configuration files support all the standard features of a Python configuration file as a set of *name-value* pairs or *arrays* of name-value pairs.
 The JSON configuration format contains the following major sections:

 * **Program Options**: Configures general simulation options
 * **Shared Parameter Sets**: Creates shared parameter sets for use with components/subcomponents